-4. REPORTS 6

-4.1 Fitout and use as an entertainment venue (nightclub) 218-226 Queen Street, Campbelltown 6
+4. REPORTS 6 4.1 Modification Application - Entertainment Facility (Nightclub) - 218-226 Queen Street, Campbelltown 6

-5. CONFIDENTIAL ITEMS 72

-5.1 Planning Proposal - Leumeah 72

 General Information

 The role of the Local Planning Panel is to determine development applications and provide advice on planning proposals.

 When the panel is considering a report relating to a development application, the panel will receive and consider verbal submissions from the applicant and from any person that made a written submission in regard to that development application (during the notification or exhibition period).